Marital Separation Agreements

 Lawyer For Separate Maintenance in Georgia

 For some, a separation agreement is what saves their marriage.
 For others, it can make a future divorce settlement significantly less stressful and easier on the spouses and children involved.
 Under Georgia law, a separate maintenance agreement simply means that you and your spouse are still married but no longer responsible for each other.
 It addresses issues of child custody, child support and alimony.
-Our Augusta law firm understands the specific circumstances that make separate maintenance an appropriate legal action, including those that still need the financial support of a marriage or those that do not believe in filing for divorce due to religious reasons.
+Our Augusta, Ga law firm understands the specific circumstances that make separate maintenance an appropriate legal action, including those that still need the financial support of a marriage or those that do not believe in filing for divorce due to religious reasons.

 As your dedicated family law attorney, we will take the time to understand your unique situation before presenting the options that are available to you.
 We understand that matters of family law are often emotionally charged and require a compassionate approach.
 We work hard to defend your rights and uphold your best interests at every turn when drafting a marital separation agreement.